 The codependent behavior exhibited by these individuals not only enables continued substance abuse, but the codependent person may also fear their partner will not need them anymore if the addiction is resolved, and they may try to get in the way of addiction treatment or cause the person to relapse after addiction treatment is over.
-For this reason, recovery from codependency through anger management, family therapy or couple’s therapy in an integrated dual diagnosis treatment plan may be necessary alongside addiction treatment.
+For this reason, recovery from codependency through anger management, family therapy or couple’s therapy in an integrated dual-diagnosis treatment plan may be necessary alongside addiction treatment.

 Getting Help for Drug and Alcohol Dependency at TruPath

 At TruPath treatment center, we can help you recover from codependency at the same time as you receive treatment for substance use disorders.
-Our integrated dual diagnosis program treats mental health disorders, behavioral conditions, medical issues and social disorders alongside individual and group addiction therapy, biofeedback treatments, holistic care, education, and other programming.
+Our integrated dual diagnosis program treats mental health disorders, behavioral conditions, medical issues, and social disorders alongside individual and group addiction therapy, biofeedback treatments, holistic care, education, and other programming.

-Through customized recovery programs, we can help you not only overcome your drug and alcohol dependence, but also set boundaries and heal codependent relationships, forgiving yourself as you set boundaries, and start recovering in a rejuvenated, healthy relationship with loved ones.
+Through customized recovery programs, we can help you not only overcome your drug and alcohol dependence but also set boundaries and heal codependent relationships, forgive yourself as you set boundaries, and start recovering in a rejuvenated, healthy relationship with loved ones.
 If you are struggling with codependency, contact the TruPath team today to find out more about healing codependency in recovery, getting in touch with resources like codependents anonymous, and how we can get you started on the path to taking care of yourself, your addiction, and your mental health disorders today.